John Lockton

 John Henry Lockton (22 May 1892 – 29 June 1972) was an English cricketer and footballer.
 He played 32 first-class cricket matches for Surrey between 1919 and 1926 and played as an inside left in the Football League for Nottingham Forest.

 Personal life

 Lockton was educated at Dulwich College and served in the British Armed Forces during the First World War.
-He taught at St Dunstan's College in Catford for 38 years before retiring in 1952.
+He was gassed during the course of his service.
+Lockton taught at St Dunstan's College in Catford for 38 years before retiring in 1952.